abdouazizsarr915-code/fx-risk-gaussian-mixture-model/README.md

 This project models foreign exchange (FX) returns using a multivariate Gaussian mixture model estimated via the EM algorithm.
 The analysis focuses on major currency pairs:

 - EUR/USD
 - GBP/USD
 - CAD/USD

-The goal is to capture regime shifts in market behavior and improve risk estimation compared to standard models.
+The objective is to capture regime shifts in market behavior (calm vs stress) and improve risk estimation compared to standard Gaussian models.

 ---